17 Best Arcades in Las Vegas (2023 Update)

 Other Hotels With Arcades on The Strip

-Some other hotels along The Strip also have more modest arcades that might not be quite as impressive but that will still allow you to get your gaming fix in a pinch.
+Some other hotels along The Strip also have more modest arcades that might not be as impressive but will still allow you to get your gaming fix in a pinch.

-Monster Mini Golf Arcades – Rio Hotel & Casino, Horseshoe Las Vegas
+9. Kiss by Monster Mini Golf Arcades at Rio Hotel & Casino and Twilight Zone at Horseshoe Las Vegas

-The makers of the themed mini golf courses, Monster Mini Golf, bring you two small arcades in Rio and Horseshoe.
-They are not as big as the big players like Fun Dungeon and Big apple, but they still pack a mean punch for you to have fun with your family.
+The makers of the themed mini golf courses, Monster Mini Golf, bring you two small arcades in Rio Las Vegas (Kiss) and Horseshoe (Twilight Zone).
+They are not as big as the big players like Fun Dungeon and Big Apple, but they still pack a mean punch for you to have fun with your family.

-Rio Hotel & Casino is where the 13,000 square foot Kiss-themed Monster Mini Golf is located.
-Head in to take a look at the KISS band memorabilia in a museum style-setting.
-Play with your teammates in the indoor glow-in-the dark miniature golf course while listening to buzzing mixes from the love DJ rocks.
+Rio Hotel & Casino houses the 13,000-square-foot Kiss-themed Monster Mini Golf.
+Head in to take a look at the KISS band memorabilia in a museum-style setting.
+Play with your teammates in the indoor glow-in-the-dark miniature golf course while listening to buzzing mixes.

-The one at Horseshoe Vegas is smaller but still enormous at about 10,000 square feet.
-Named the Twilight Zone Mini Golf, the 18-hole course includes several arcade games that make for a lively evening with catchy tunes from the live DJ stand.
+Twilight Zone at Horseshoe Vegas is smaller but still enormous at about 10,000 square feet.
+The 18-hole course includes several arcade games for a lively evening with catchy tunes from the live DJ stand.

 Arcades Away from The Strip